eklavya11/MewbotCatcher-SimpleInstall/README.md

+# Read carefully !
+This is not the bot !
+The free version was available on the discord server below.
+Due to changes in pokécord's ways, the free version doesn't work anymore and is not updatable.
+The paid version has been updated to work with the new Pokécord's update.

 # PokeCatcher-SimpleInstall
 AutoCatcher and helper for Pokecord !!
 The screenshot are from different version of the bot, if you want to see the current features, I suggest you to join the discord server.